kimou6055/WePrompt/Readme.md

 Additionally, by utilizing the "GPT" mode, it becomes possible to quickly compute the hidden state for the "RNN" mode.
 This further enhances training speed and efficiency.

 Overall, RWKV appears to offer exceptional performance, reduced NV-RAM memory usage, fast training, and the potential for an "infinite" ctx_len (context length).
 This combination of features makes it a promising and powerful language model.
-### RWKV definition
+## RWKV definition

 RWKV is an attention mechanism used in the context of language models, particularly in Transformers.
 It stands for:

-R - Reference (Référence in French): The letter "R" represents the linear reference.
+R - Reference : The letter "R" represents the linear reference.
 The reference is calculated by linearly combining elements of the sequence using learned weights.
 It serves as a point of reference for evaluating the importance of other elements in the sequence when calculating attention scores.

-W - Weights (Poids in French): The letter "W" refers to the weights used to linearly combine the elements of the sequence to calculate the reference.
+W - Weights : The letter "W" refers to the weights used to linearly combine the elements of the sequence to calculate the reference.
 These weights are learned during the model training and are used to assign relative importance to each element of the sequence when constructing the linear reference.

-K - Key (Clé in French): The letter "K" represents the keys associated with the elements of the sequence.
+K - Key : The letter "K" represents the keys associated with the elements of the sequence.
 Keys are used to measure the similarity between each element of the sequence and the linear reference.
 Attention scores are calculated by comparing the keys with the reference.

-V - Value (Valeur in French): The letter "V" represents the values associated with the elements of the sequence.
+V - Value : The letter "V" represents the values associated with the elements of the sequence.
 Values correspond to the information that needs to be aggregated or represented when calculating attention.
 They are weighted by the attention scores and aggregated to form the final attention representation.

 In summary, RWKV is a method of calculating attention in a Transformer model, where a reference is derived from the sequence elements using learned weights (W) and compared to the keys (K) to compute attention scores.
 The corresponding values (V) are then combined based on these attention scores to produce the final attention representation.
 This mechanism allows the model to focus on relevant parts of the input sequence during processing.

-### RWKV  better than QKV
+## RWKV  better than QKV

 Reduced Complexity: RWKV Linear-Attention can be more computationally efficient compared to QKV-Attention, as it uses a linear reference instead of a combination of queries, keys, and values.
 This can be advantageous in terms of execution speed and resource utilization.